cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-10-data-visualization/index.md

-# 📚 Lesson 10: Data Visualization
+# <i class="fas fa-book fa-fw"></i> Lesson 10: Data Visualization

 ## Concepts

 In this lesson, you will learn the following concepts:

 - Default parameters

 - Missing Data

 - How to use `seaborn` and `matplotlib` to create visualizations

 - How to read code documentation

 - Principles of data visualization

 ## Table of Contents